The Mediaverse

 How much does product sampling via newspaper insertion cost?

-Product sampling via newspaper insertion costs Rs.2-5 per sampled household including sachet cost and attachment.
+Product sampling via newspaper insertion costs Rs.2.5-5.5 per sampled household including sachet cost and attachment.
 This is cheaper than in-store sampling (Rs.15-30 per trial) or door-to-door distribution (Rs.10-20 per household).

 Which newspaper insert format is best for FMCG coupons?

-A5 format (148mm x 210mm) at Rs.0.80 per insert is the standard for FMCG coupon distribution.
+A5 format (148mm x 210mm) at Rs.1.25 per insert (Rs.1.15 above 50,000 pieces) is the standard for FMCG coupon distribution.
 It is cost-effective, fits easily alongside the newspaper, and provides enough space for one product, one offer, and a scannable barcode.

 How many inserts do I need for a retail store launch?